-To sneak your personal data from a public network, hackers normally create a fake hotspot or attack you through the one you use.
+To sneak your personal data from a public network, hackers typically create a fake hotspot or attack you through the one you use.

 You might think you log in to a regular hotspot of a cafe or hotel, but this might be a fake.
 To play safe, please double-check the name of the network and its IP address.
 Never hesitate to ask the staff of the venue which of all the available connections is hazard-free.

 If you sign in to a hotspot created by hackers, they will access your financial credentials, social accounts, and other sensitive data, including shared files.
 Before you go online from a public network, switch off your file sharing option.
 Depending on the operating system, you may do this either from the control panel or through the system preferences.
 Also, disable your print sharing, AirDrop, Bluetooth, and other similar options.

 Be cautious about the system upgrade notifications that you receive when connected to a public network or after it.
 It might be malware in disguise that will broadcast your private data to hackers.
 It can get inside your device through the file-sharing system.

 Never download anything from a public network, even from the sites that you use regularly.
 If you absolutely need to, rely on your phone hotspot instead.
 The same applies to payments: if you need to pay, please do it through your own hotspot.